 In short, it was really difficult for me to move to San Diego and it didn’t get any easier as the months passed.
 I feel somewhat embarrassed for sharing how miserable I felt in San Diego because it’s considered such a desirable location but that doesn’t mean much to me when I’m far from family and friends—the latter two are incredibly important to me, especially now that I have a child.
 I needed my village to raise my kid but I was plucked from my village and sent to a people and a town whom I had no connection to.
-Luckily, my sister-in-law and her husband had just moved to San Diego but besides them, we didn’t know anybody else.
+Luckily, my sister-in-law and her husband had just moved to San Diego but beside them, we didn’t know anybody else.

 To make matters worse, the parsonage was in really bad shape when we moved in and was completely misaligned from my aesthetic.
-I was hoping if I was moving to a city I didn’t want to live in, that at the very least, our home could be beautiful.
+I was hoping if I was moving to a city I didn’t want to live in, then at the very least, our home could be beautiful.
 It wasn’t and though I’ve gone through great pains to redesign it, it’s still not my ideal kind of home.
 It’s located on a busy street, it’s poorly insulated so it retains the cold during the winter time and retains heat during the hot summer time.
 I could go on but I won’t because this post is about something different.